 - or, continue to operate in an unpredictable manner.

-Unlike the functional testing, this one is a termed failure-oriented the reason for which is that the test inputs are designed in a way to cause the product to fail given foreseeable and reasonably unforeseeable misuse of the medical device.
+Unlike functional testing, this one is termed failure-oriented testing the reason for which is that the test inputs are designed in a way to cause the product to fail given foreseeable and reasonably unforeseeable misuse of the medical device.
 As a part of this testing:

 - algorithms are tested for overflow and underflow;

 - the user interface is tested by entering unanticipated values and sequences;

 - routines, tasks, or processes which are time-constrained are altered to introduce reasonable delays to determine the reaction of the medical device;

 - unexpected commands and data are given to the communication software, which are then transmitted to the remote communications handler.

 With stress testing, you can determine how the medical device will react to a condition in which the amount or rate of data surpasses the amount or rate expected.
 This type of testing is good for determining the margin of safety existing in the medical device.
 It consists of overnight and weekend runs that gain the optimal benefit of the allocated test time.
 As part of the stress testing: